scottslowe/learning-tools/README.md

 **vagrant-docker**: In this folder you'll find `Vagrantfiles` and supporting documents for using the Docker provider in Vagrant to turn up Docker containers.
 The provisioning is handled by Vagrant's built-in Docker provisioner.

 **vagrant-json**: The files in this folder illustrate the use of an external JSON data file to drive Vagrant.

+**vagrant-multi-platform**: This Vagrant environment demonstrates one possible way to create a `Vagrantfile` that supports multiple virtualization platforms without any edits needed across platforms.

 **vagrant-openstack-multi**: This folder is similar to `vagrant-openstack`, but supports Vagrant operations on multiple instances.